-Prior to her appointment, Isbell served as senior counsel for policy and international affairs for the United States Copyright Office since April 2015.
+Isbell joined the Office in April 2015 as senior counsel for policy and international affairs.
 Before joining the Office, Isbell worked as in-house counsel to a medical society and as an associate in private practice focusing on trademark and copyright protection and enforcement at area law firms.
 Isbell also spent time as a fellow at the Berkman Center for Internet and Society of Harvard University, where she worked on issues of law and policy affecting new media startups.

 Isbell is a graduate of Harvard Law School where she was editor-in-chief of the Harvard Law Record.
 She received her undergraduate degree with honors in social and behavioral science at Johns Hopkins University.